Matt Vierling Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.
+- The Twins pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- Twins pitchers combine to surrender 67 home runs (one per game), the second-fewest in the league.
+- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (70 total, one per game).

+- De Leon will start for the Twins, his first this season.

+- The 30-year-old right-hander came out of the bullpen in his last outing this season, one of 10 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.